Polanski’s victim to play supporting role for him in court

 LOS ANGELES (AP) — Roman Polanski won’t take his chances to return to court to resolve his sexual assault case, so his victim is going to stand up for him.

-Samantha Geimer, who was 13 at the time of the crime, is going to appeal directly to a judge Friday to end the long-running case, the fugitive director’s lawyer said.
+Samantha Geimer, who was 13 at the time of the crime, is going to appeal directly to a judge Friday to end the long-running case in her first court appearance in the case on the director’s behalf.

+She spoke briefly with reporters before heading into the courthouse, telling them she was terrified but felt compelled to tell a judge directly that she wanted the case to end.

+“This may be my last chance,” she said.
+I finally will get to stand before a judge and say how I feel so I thought I should take it.”

 Geimer, 54, has long supported Polanski’s efforts to end the legal saga that limits his freedom, but Friday will be the first time she’s appeared in Los Angeles Superior Court on his behalf, attorney Harland Braun said.

-Note: This story has been corrected to show that the former prosecutor who handled Polanski’s case is retired, not dead.